ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Ansible/S3-ansible-03-facts-vars-and-using-secrets-working-with-dynamic-inventory/README.md

 ansible-playbook myplaybook.yml
 ```

-- Notice that in the playbook we use the same content for each node but ip address.
+- Notice that in the playbook, we use the same content for each node, but ip address.
 This time we get the ip address value from a variable.
 Update the myplaybook.yaml as follows.

 ```yaml
 - name: Copy ip address to node1